PlayTensor/playtensor.github.io/manual/index.md

 ---

 {: .warning }
-The Online Game Manual is still under construction.
+Although some information is already available below, the Online Game Manual is still under active construction.
+Check back frequently for updates!